On the Power of Finite Ambiguity in B\"uchi Complementation: Rank-Based Complementation

-In the reminder of this section, we show in Lemma~\ref{lem:maximumRankOfCodeterministicDAGs} that if $\aut$ is an FANBW, then the maximum rank of the vertices in a codeterministic DAG of $\aut$ is at most $2$, instead of $2n$ as for NBWs (cf.\@ Lemma~\ref{lem:DAGrejectedWordOmegaBranchTrappedInOddRanks}).
+The \rkc construction given in Definition~\ref{def:NBArankBasedComplementation} applies to general NBAs; if we restrict ourselves to the class of FANBAs, we can use a fixed set, not depending on the number of states of $\aut$, as the range of the level ranking functions appearing in the macrostates of $\aut^{c}$; in this way we can reduce considerably the size of $\aut^{c}$.
+In the remainder of this section, we present how to obtain this result; in particular, we show in Lemma~\ref{lem:maximumRankOfCodeterministicDAGs} that if $\aut$ is an FANBA, then the maximum rank of the vertices in a codeterministic DAG of $\aut$ is at most $2$, instead of $2n$ as for NBAs (cf.\@ Lemma~\ref{lem:DAGrejectedWordOmegaBranchTrappedInOddRanks}).
 This means that the range of a classical ranking function $\levelRanking \in \levelRankingFunctions$ defined by Definition~\ref{def:rankingFunctionForDAGrejectedWord} can be restricted to just $\setnocond{0, 1, 2} \cup \setnocond{\bot}$.
-Therefore, the number of states in $\aut^{c}$ is in $2^{n} \times 4^{n} \in \bigO(8^{n})$; as we will see in Theorem~\ref{thm:FANBWlanguageSizeRankBasedComplement}, the actual upperbound on the number of states can be reduced to $\bigO(6^{n})$, by means of a more careful analysis of the interaction between the possible value of the rank and the presence of the state in $O$.
+Therefore, the number of macrostates in $\aut^{c}$ is in $2^{n} \times 4^{n} \in \bigO(8^{n})$; as we will see in Theorem~\ref{thm:FANBAlanguageSizeRankBasedComplement}, the actual upperbound on the number of macrostates can be reduced to $\bigO(6^{n})$, by a more careful analysis of the interaction between the possible value of the rank and the presence of the state in the breakpoint set.